+Well, yes and no!
 While this sort of salad has become known worldwide as a Greek speciality, similar combinations of ingredients can be found right through the Eastern Mediterranean and into the Balkans.
-From Turkish Çoban salatası or Shepherd’s Salad to Bulgarian or Croatian Shopska salad, the winning mixture of fresh tomatoes, cucumber, olives and salty cheese is hugely popular.
+From Turkish Çoban salatası or Shepherd’s Salad to Bulgarian or Croatian Shopska salad, the winning mixture of fresh tomatoes, cucumber, olives and salty cheese is hugely popular in many places.

-The recipe I have for you today is how I learnt to make it in Cyprus, where, much to the horror of the purists, they often add parsley or a wonderfully old fashioned type of lettuce called purslane.
-Whether you want to add greenery to your Greek Salad is completely up to you, I’m always keen to eat as many greens and healthy vegetables as I can, so I always include them.
+The recipe I have for you today is how I learnt to make it when I lived on the island of Cyprus.
+It’s common in Cyprus to add parsley or a wonderfully old fashioned type of lettuce called purslane to the salad.
+Whether you want to add greenery to your Greek salad is completely up to you, I’m always keen to eat as many greens and healthy vegetables as I can, so I always include them.